srgeddes/Summer2026-Internships/README.md

-# Summer 2026 Tech Internships by Vansh & Oucka
+# Summer 2026 Tech Internships by Vansh & Ouckah

 The torch has been passed.
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2026**.
 The list is maintained collaboratively by Vansh and [CSCareers](https://discord.gg/cscareers)!